Ninstints

 SG̱ang Gwaay Llnagaay ("Red Cod Island"), commonly known by its English name Ninstints, is a village site of the Haida people and part of the Gwaii Haanas National Park Reserve and Haida Heritage Site on Haida Gwaii on the North Coast of British Columbia, Canada.

-The village site is a UNESCO World Heritage Site, a National Historic Site, and a National Marine Conservation site.
+The village site is a UNESCO World Heritage Site, as well as Canadian National Historic Site and National Marine Conservation site.

 Name

 The name of the village site, SG̱ang Gwaay Llnagaay, is the Haida name for Anthony Island, where the village is located and means "Red Cod Island."
 During the late 18th and early 19th centuries the village was referred to as Koyahs or Coyahs, also rendered Quee-ah, after the chief at the time, Koyah.
 The name "Ninstints," also spelled "Nan Sdins," was the name of the most powerful of the village's chiefs in the mid-19th century and came to be used as the village's name as a result of the practice of ship captains referring to villages by the name of the headman or chief at the location.